huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 In oder to give more possibilities to use device servers, flask web server comes into our sight.
 After opening a website, the devices informations can be changed and configured.
 In the end, the device IOC can be started with a button directly.
 It is very simple for those who are not familiar with the device IOCs.

 # Current work
-try to use flask with docker to deploy the small project(just start epics IOC with GPIB address and pv name).
-JUST TRY.
+try to use flask with docker to deploy the small project( to start epics IOC with GPIB address and pv name).
+JUST TRY DOCKER USAGE.

 # Usage
 ## INSTALL flask